Goldman-Turaev formality from the Kontsevich integral: Identifying the Goldman-Turaev Lie bialgebra

 \begin{proof} The only substantial statement is the commutativity of the square (2): this is Theorem~\ref{thm:snake_for_mu}.
 Squares (1) and (3) are the same: the closure map corresponds to the trace $\Cp\to \Cpa$.
 Square (4) is tautological.
 The maps $\tilde{\zeta}$ and $\tilde{\delta}$ are defined as the compositions shown: in the case of $\tilde{\delta}$ this is Definition~\ref{def:cobrac}.
 In particular, we have $\tilde{\delta}=(\beta\otimes \beta)\circ\tilde{\zeta}\circ\beta^{-1}.$ The fact that $\tilde{\delta}$ descends to $\delta$ is Proposition~5.10 of \cite{akkn_g0}.
 The fact that $\tilde{\zeta}$ descends to $\zeta$ is immediate from the canonical identifications. \end{proof}

 \begin{cor} The corresponding statement is true for the associated graded cobracket:

 \end{cor}

 The key result left to prove is that $\zeta$ is homomorphic with respect to the Kontsevich integral $Z$: $\gr \zeta \circ Z= Z \circ \zeta$, and hence the Kontsevich integral descends to a homomorphic expansion for $\delta$.
-The subtlety involved is that $Z$ does {\em not} respect the map $\hat{\eta}$ -- there is an error term -- but after applying the closure, the error term cancels up to a framing correction, which subsequently cancels after alternation.
+The subtlety involved is that $Z$ does {\em not} respect the map $\hat{\eta}$ -- there is an error term -- but it cancels after applying the closure and alternation.

 The proof is based on the naturality of the induced homomorphisms, as outlined in Section~\ref{sec:conceptsum} and demonstrated in Section~\ref{sec:identifybracketinCON} for the Goldman bracket.
 The naive version of this idea would be to prove that all faces of a multi-cube similar to \eqref{eq:BracketMultiCube} commute.
 As before, the only non-trivial part of this statement is the commutativity of the middle square involving the map $\lambda$; unfortunately, in the case of the self-intersection map, this square fails to commute: